TheTruNightmare/Eruption-UK_Patch_Notes/README.md

      -Added Dry Charm to Shady Merchant

      -Added Soul Shard to Blacksmith

+     -Added End Crystal Trade to Shady Merchant

 **--------- Gear Changes ---------**

-The only set being tweaked this update is the royal dragon set, this is due to it basically driving the galaxy set into redundancy, hopefully with these changes the galaxy set will become a lot more sought after!
+- The only set being tweaked this update is the royal dragon set, this is due to it basically driving the galaxy set into redundancy, hopefully with these changes the galaxy set will become a lot more sought after! -

 **- Royal Dragon Helmet -**